RasaHQ/rasa-demo/plan.md

 	- All chitchat intents can be handled with a single response independent of state.
 	- If the user chitchats after triggering an intent but before completing it, reply with `action_chitchat`, but also nudge the user to get back to finishing the flow of the incomplete intent.

+## Questions to ask Akela
+- I now plan to make Step 2 all about `rasa init` (as in the docs).
+I will have to scrap the existing "Ask any questions" step to make room for that.
+Is that okay?

 ## What baggage does a step in the "Getting Started" flow come with?